 So-called because it produces its beautiful flowers right around Easter, the Easter cactus (Hatiora gaertneri) is a perfect addition to your springtime décor.
 Here is how it looks, so you do not mistake it with other holiday cacti (like the Thanksgiving one or the Christmas one):

 Although this species is not particularly difficult to grow, many indoor gardeners end up with a dying Easter cactus on their hands because they haven’t kept the plant’s natural habitat in mind.
 Contrary to many other flowering succulents, the Easter cactus doesn’t grow in desert-like conditions.
 It’s a jungle succulent, which means it needs more moisture and less light than its desert cousins.

 Keep in mind that flowering is triggered by both light and temperature.
 Although the plant can still bloom if you take no action at all in the months leading up to spring, it will ‘perform’ better if you can keep the nights completely pitch black starting around January.

 Pro Tip: Don’t confuse the Easter cactus with the similar Christmas cactus, which we’ll discuss later in this article.
 Not sure which variety you’re dealing with?
 The segmented leaves of the Easter cactus are more rounded than those of the Christmas cactus.
 Additionally, its flowers only have one segment rather than multiple.

 8. Hens and chicks (Sempervivum sp.)

 Usually grown outside because it’s one of the few succulent species that can survive pretty much anything, Sempervivums are the perfect plant.
 They are incredibly drought-tolerant, which is not surprising since they naturally grow in rocky cracks and crevices in arid areas.

-Additionally, they can take lots of sun and will live up to their common name (hens and chicks) by producing many offsets each year.
+Additionally, they can take lots of sunlight and will live up to their common name (hens and chicks) by producing many offsets each year.